skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 | *(double)*             |                                                    |           |
 +------------------------+----------------------------------------------------+-----------+

-Detailed description of arguments
+Detailed description of parameters
 ''''''''''''''''''''''''''''''''''''

 - **temperature** *(double)* - Default: *300.0*

-  This argument specifies the target temperature in the unit of K.
+  This parameter specifies the target temperature in the unit of K.

 \